EpistasisLab/Aliro/README.md

 ## Testing ##

 ### Integration ###
-To run the integration tests, from the root app directory run: `docker-compose -p integration-tests up --abort-on-container-exit`
+To run the integration tests, from the root app directory run: `docker-compose -f .\docker-compose-int-test.yml up --abort-on-container-exit`

 This will spin up lab, machine, and dbmongo containers as well as an integration test container that will run the Jest test suites and exit.